codethazine/SSIS_Analyzer/README.md

 Hope it helps someone else as much as it has helped me

-btw it's written in python 2.7
+btw it's written in python 2.7 and it's been tested only with SQL Server 2012